johnathan-convertino-afrl/axis_1553_encoder/README.md

 #### PARAMETERS

-* clock_speed : DEFAULT = 2000000 : clock speed of aclk to the core in hz.
+* CLOCK_SPEED : DEFAULT = 2000000 : clock speed of aclk to the core in hz.
-* sample_rate : DEFAULT = 2000000 : sample rate of generated signal in hz (minimum 2 MHz).
+* SAMPLE_RATE : DEFAULT = 2000000 : sample rate of generated signal in hz (minimum 2 MHz).

 ### COMPONENTS
 #### SRC